 “What a truly lovely name sir.
 Naturally, I have heard of it before, but not until now have I written it down.
 It’s kinda strange, the spelling, versus the sound.”
 The barman stared at the letters, rocking his head from left to right several times.
 “You asked my name, it’s Bertrand; everyone here just calls me Bert.”

 “Alright Bert, I have a question for you which may appear strange.”
 John took a small sip of the vodka, causing him to wince momentarily.
 “I, um, I’ve been out of the country for a few weeks and I’ve completely lost track of the days.
-I wonder, could you tell me the full, current date, please?”
+I wonder, could you tell me the current date please, in full?”

 Before Bert could answer, two, short-haired young men approached the bar and requested beverages bearing exotic names John had never heard of.
 As they waited for the drinks to be prepared, they began cuddling each other and snogging passionately, using tongues.
 At one point, they leant against John, threatening to unseat him.
 After they’d left, John repositioned himself upon the barstool, mentally dusting himself off.

-“Looks like they are having fun!”
+“Looks like they’re having fun!”
 He said, his voice pitched low and constant, trying his best to sound unabashed.
-He noticed Bert seemed preoccupied.
+He noticed Bert seemed preoccupied with thoughts.
 “Are you okay, Bert?”

 “You’re a time traveller, aren’t you?”
 Bert folded his arms across his chest.